bhuztez/wronganswer/README.rst

         main("Wrong Answer Project")
         quit()

-Then is the regular expression to extract oj and pid from filename of solution
+Then is the regular expression to extract domain name of online judge and problem ID from filename of solution

 .. code-block:: python3